Matthew Federici, Chief Executive Officer

 Matthew R. Federici, MS is the Executive Director of the Copeland Center for Wellness & Recovery.
 Matthew came to the Copeland Center in 2010 from the Institute for Recovery & Community Integration where he served as Program Director to create systems transformation through implementation of a certified peer specialist training program across Pennsylvania.
-Matthew is an internationally recognized speaker, trainer and consultant on recovery, wellness, community inclusion and peer support.
-He serves on the board of directors for the International Association of Peer Support and the National Coalition for Mental Health Recovery.
+Matthew is an internationally recognized speaker, trainer, and consultant on recovery, wellness, community inclusion, and peer support.
+He has served on the board of directors for the International Association of Peer Support and the National Coalition for Mental Health Recovery.
 In 2015, he was awarded by San Diego County, the National "This Person" award in recognition of his outstanding contributions to the hope and wellness of people in recovery.
-Matthew's has provided keynote presentations, training programs and webinars on recovery, community inclusion and peer supports in over 45 different states in the US as well as in Japan, Ireland, Scotland, Canada, Hong Kong and the Netherlands.
-Matthew is an Advance Level Mental Health Recovery Educator and WRAP Facilitator through the Copeland Center for Wellness & Recovery.
-Matthew’s personal and professional journey in wellness and recovery includes involvement as a family member and a mental health consumer advocate for over 20 years.
-He has also been involved in promoting Psychiatric Advance Directives though local, state and national consumer and provider conferences and is a Certified Psychiatric Rehabilitation Practitioner.
+Matthew has provided keynote presentations, training programs, and webinars on recovery, community inclusion, and peer support in over 45 different states in the US as well as in Japan, Ireland, Scotland, Canada, Hong Kong, and the Netherlands.
+Matthew has certified over 200 Advanced Level Mental Health Recovery Educators and WRAP Facilitators around the world.
+Matthew’s personal and professional journey in wellness and recovery includes involvement as a family member and a mental health peer advocate for over 25 years.
+He has also been involved in promoting Psychiatric Advance Directives through local, state, and national peer and provider conferences and is a Certified Psychiatric Rehabilitation Practitioner.
 He received his BA from Alvernia University in Psychology and Communications and MS in Rehabilitation Counseling from Rutgers University.
-He was awarded Distinguished Advocate Award from the Pennsylvania Association of Psychosocial Rehabilitation Services in 2002 and Exemplary Practice Award in 2007 from the Mental Health Association of Southeastern PA Board of Directors.
+He was awarded the Distinguished Advocate Award from the Pennsylvania Association of Psychosocial Rehabilitation Services in 2002 and the Exemplary Practice Award in 2007 from the Mental Health Association of Southeastern PA Board of Directors.